zarkone/reagent-debugger/README.md

 # reagent-debugger

-Send variables from failed fns in browser
+Send variables from failed fns to browser

 ## Development Mode